-During construction, the potential impact-producing factors to air quality are expected to include construction of the submarine export cables, onshore export and interconnection cables, and onshore substation, as well as transportation of NY Project-related components to construction sites.
+During construction, the potential impact-producing factors to air quality are expected to include construction of the submarine export cables, onshore export and interconnection cables, onshore substation, Hampton Road substation, and loop-in/ loop-out lines, as well as transportation of NY Project-related components to construction sites.
 Air emissions related to the NY Project during construction could have short-term impacts to air quality.